RiiConnect24/Wii-Guide/_pages/pt_PT/wiilink24.md

 15. After it is successfully installed, press the HOME Button to exit back to the Homebrew Channel.
 16. Launch Wii no Ma and enjoy!

-[Continue to RiiConnect24](riiconnect24)<br> RiiConnect24 allows you to use discontinued services from WiiConnect24, which include the News, Forecast, Everybody Votes, Nintendo and Check Mii Out Channel, along with Wii Mail.
-This is optional to install.
+For PAL(European Wiis)<br> In Wii Settings please set TV Resolution to 60 HZ (480p/480i).
+You can find this in `Screen -> TV Resolution` If you do not, a pink bar will appear at the bottom of the screen obscuring vision.
 {: .notice--info}

+[Continua para o RiiConnect24](riiconnect24)<br> O RiiConnect24 permite-te usar serviços do WiiConnect24 que estão descontinuados, incluindo o News, Forecast, Everybody Votes, Nintendo e o Check Mii Out Channel, juntamnete com o Wii Mail.
+Isto é opcional para instalares.
+{: .notice--info}

 [Continue to Wiimmfi](wiimmfi)<br> Wiimmfi lets you play games online after the discontinuation of Nintendo Wi-Fi Connection.
-This is optional to install.
+Isto é opcional para instalares.
 {: .notice--info}

 [Continua para a navegação do site](site-navigation)<br> Nós temos mais outros tutoriais que poderás gostar.